elqumsan/RNAseqMVA/README.md

 conda --version
 ```

-If your version is < 5, use the command `source` below.
+If your conda version is < 5, use the command `source` below.

 ```bash
 source activate rnaseqmva